How to Give Effective Feedback as a New Manager

 Five Components of Effective Feedback

-If you want to know how to give effective feedback as a new manager, we recommend you start with the basics.
-Overall, new manager training about helpful employee feedback contains at least five components by:
+If you want to know how to give effective feedback as a new manager, we recommend you start with these five new manager training fundamentals:

 The Bottom Line